hltcoe/turkle/docs/QUICK_START.rst

 Not covered
 ----------------------------------
-This guide does not cover setting a mail transfer agent for email support or configuring a cron job for regularly creating back-ups.
+This guide does not cover setting email sending or configuring a cron job for regularly creating back-ups.